Change management communication: how to improve it, and what to keep in mind?

 Communication planning before, during and after change implementation

 Communication regarding future changes should start as early as possible.
+In person meetings combined with digital updates ensure that both formal and informal communication preferences are respected.
 It is good practice to start communicating plans for the changes to employees even before the project starts.

 Jacek Drozda